 3) Use a toilet and urinal sanitizer for a quick and effective remedy.

 Each time the flush is actuated, it releases an efficient amount of sanitizing fluid into the flush water.
 It cleans and disinfects your toilets and urinals.
 It also offers improved protection against the formation of limescale and germs.
+These toilet cleaning items are essential for maintaining hygiene and keeping unpleasant odors away.

 4) Don’t get your hands on the doorknob